jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “time advancement can be configured to be driven by one of the participants.”
+- Time advancement can be configured to be driven by one of the participants.

 From a technical perspective, considering preCICE's architecture and features:
-- preCICE manages logical coupling time, ensuring that participants progress in a synchronized way.
-It supports explicit and implicit coupling schemes, fixed-point iterations, and can prevent time drift between solvers, which addresses many time-advancement-related requirements.
+- preCICE configuration can be set to advance based on "first-participant".
+This means, preCICE advances the time window depending on when the first participant calls 'advance()' to preCICE.

 ### Overall Assessment